kartonfarkas/api_docs/source/suite/get_started/authentication.rst

 Authentication
 ==============

-Every call to the API must be authenticated, which must be done by adding a custom HTTP header (X-WSSE).
+Every call to the API must be authenticated, which must be done by adding a custom HTTP header (X-WSSE) with your username and secret for the API (please request them from your contact person).
 This page contains detailed instructions on how to create valid headers for the Suite REST API.

 X-WSSE Format